parallelbgls/Calculation/README.md

 ```

 ## Constant
-In Calculation, constant name can be started as number.
-We only regard numbers and dot only as number and numbers and symbols only as Calc expression.
-Otherwise it's constant name.
+We only regard numbers & dot only as number and numbers & symbols only as Calc expression.
+Expect for those keywords, otherwise it's a constant name.

 By the way, there is no variable in Calculation.

+The constant name could using alphabet, number and underslash.
+In Calculation, constant name <b>can be started</b> with number.

 ### Lifecycle
 Unlike most of the functional language, Calculation has lifecycle.